AngleProtocol/angle-docs/core-module/lending.md

 ### Base strategy

-The first strategy implemented simply consists in optimizing lending between Compound and Aave in order to maximize the global APY.
+The first strategy implemented simply consists in optimizing lending between Compound, Aave and Euler in order to maximize the global APY.

 ### Folding strategies